Log in

 Lightning Prediction vs. Lightning Detection: Why it Matters

-Imagine you’re planning a major outdoor event—a game, a concert, or a community fair.
-The weather forecast looks fine but the sky begins to darken.
 You wonder: is it safe to continue?
 You glance at your lightning predictor app but the answer is confusing.
-Ever wondered why lightning forecasts can be so hit-or-miss?
+Ever wonder why lightning forecasts can be so hit-or-miss?

 Here’s the truth: predicting where lightning will strike next is like guessing which popcorn kernel will pop next.

-Lightning is a powerful and unpredictable force—a single bolt of lightning is FIVE times hotter than the sun, and stretches a mile long.
 This unpredictability is why it’s critical to maximize lightning safety measures.
 While lightning detection and prediction might sound similar, they’re actually quite different—knowing which one to rely on for lightning monitoring can make all the difference.

 How Does Lightning Work?